 Serving Suggestions

-Since I bake the squash in a 450°F oven, I like to serve it with a main dish that I can cook in the same oven, such as:
+Since I bake the squash in a 450°F oven, I like to serve it with a main dish I can cook in the same oven, such as:

 Storing Leftovers